-Note: If a single buffer is used and the allocated output buffer is equal to or less than the size of the FIFO on the module, the data is written once to the module.
+Note: If a single buffer is used and the allocated output buffer is equal to or less than the size of the output FIFO (128 kSamples) on the module, the data is written once to the module.
 The module recycles the data, allowing you to output the same pattern continuously without any further CPU or USB bus activity.